 This pattern keeps code organized while ensuring that browser-specific code (like UI components) is only loaded in browsers, and server-specific code (like file system operations) is only loaded in Node.js.

-The system searches only the scope tree created by your load ancestry:
+When resolving Doh.Module() callback parameters, the system searches only the scope tree created by your module load ancestry:

 Resolution is deterministic and analyzable: The Auto-Packager's manifest visibility + diagnostics mean "mystery capture" is detectable and fixable.